mcarbaugh/BudgetApplication/README.md

 #### Technology Stack:
 HTML5, CSS3, JavaScript, AJAX, JavaServer Pages, MySQL Database
-<br><br><i>Note: This was a class assignment and certain frameworks (i.e. Bootstrap, Semantic UI) were not permitted.
-Consequently, my team had to use vanilla JS and CSS for the entire project.</i>
+<br><br><i>Note: This was completed a class assignment and certain frameworks (i.e. Bootstrap, Semantic UI) were not permitted by the program.

 #### Libraries and Dependencies:
 Chart.js (http://www.chartjs.org/) <br/>